-- Students will experience various aspects of the air transportation field
+- You will experience various aspects of the Air Transportation Field.

 - Air Transportation is not just about being a pilot.
 There are careers for people on the ground as well.
-This could lead to careers in air traffic control, airport operations management, aircraft UAS development/design, and flight systems.
+For example, this could lead to careers in air traffic controllers, airport operations managers, aircraft UAS development/design and Flight System.

 - Aircraft Pilotry (both UAS and manned aircraft) at this level requires an understanding of the 4 Forces of Flight and how they affect aircraft in flight.

 - Aerial Photographer